Skip to content

 Full and 4-metric sets

-The scoring curves for the full and 4-metric sets are as follows:
+The scoring curves for the full and both 4-metric sets are as follows:

 Metric PC median PC p10 Mobile median Mobile p10 Weight